Operation Meghdoot: Execution

-Outcome: Success of Operation Meghdoot and failure of Operation Ababeel
+Outcome

 Operation Ababeel failed to materialize as planned due to India’s preemptive Operation Meghdoot, launched on April 13, 1984.
 Indian intelligence, including inputs from the Research and Analysis Wing (RAW) station chief in Srinagar, Vikram Sood, alerted the Indian Army to Pakistan’s plans.
 The Indian troops, led by the Kumaon Regiment and Ladakh Scouts, secured the Siachen Glacier and the Saltoro Ridge, including key passes like Bilafond La, Sia La, and Gyong La, just 48 hours before Pakistan’s intended launch.
 This rendered Pakistan’s plan unfeasible, as Indian forces established control over the glacier and its approaches.
-Pakistan’s Burzil Force was unable to execute the planned assault, and Pakistani troops instead occupied positions surrounding Indian posts, leading to a stalemate where both sides maintained high-altitude deployments within shooting range.
+Pakistan’s Burzil Force was unable to execute the planned assault, and Pakistani troops instead liberated positions surrounding Indian posts, leading to a stalemate where both sides maintained high-altitude deployments within shooting range.
 The Indian Army advance by then controlled 985.71 sq mi (2,553.0 km^{2}) of its own territory.
 Camps were soon converted into permanent posts by both countries.
 Operation Ababeel was effectively abandoned as a result of India’s decisive action.

 Casualties

 No reliable data is available on the number of casualties on both sides during this particular operation.
-Both sides incurred most of their casualties from the weather and the terrain; and avalanches and crevasses during patrols.
+Both sides incurred most of their casualties from the weather and the terrain; and avalanches and crevasses during patrols.The operation and the continued cost of maintaining logistics to the area is a major drain on both militaries.

 Aftermath

 Strategic Indian control

 The operation resulted in India gaining the 70 kilometers long Siachen Glacier and all of its tributary glaciers, as well as the three main passes on the Saltoro Ridge immediately west of the glacier; Sia La, Bilafond La, and Gyong La.
 Thus, giving India the tactical advantage of holding higher grounds.
-The AGPL runs roughly along the Saltoro Ridge which extends nearly 120 kilometers from Point NJ9842 to the Shaksgam Tract (a part of Pakistan Occupied Kashmir; which Pakistan had ceded to China in 1963).
+The AGPL runs roughly along the Saltoro Ridge which extends nearly 120 kilometers from Point NJ9842 to the Shaksgam Tract (a part of Gilgit-Baltistan; which Pakistan had ceded to China in 1963).
+The Indian Army advance now controlled 985.71 sq mi (2,553.0 km^{2}) of territory.
+Base camps were soon converted into permanent posts by both countries.

-Cost drain

-The operation and the continued cost of maintaining logistics to the area is a major drain on both militaries.
+Further conflict